CLIP-QDA: An Explainable Concept Bottleneck Model: Background and Related Work

 According to \citet{arrieta2020explainable}, we can define an explainable model as a computational model, that is designed to provide specific details or reasons to ensure clarity and ease of understanding regarding its functioning.
 In broader terms, an explanation denotes the information or output that an explainable model delivers to elucidate its operational processes.

 The literature shows a clear distinction between non-transparent (or blackbox) and transparent (or whitebox) models.
 Transparent models are characterized by their inherent explainability.
 These models can be readily explained due to their simplicity and easily interpretable features.
 Examples of such models include linear regression \citep{galton1886regression}, logistic regression \citep{mccullagh2019generalized}, and decision trees \citep{quinlan1986induction}.
 In contrast, non-transparent models are inherently non-explainable.
 This category encompasses models that could have been explainable if they possessed simpler and more interpretable features \citep{galton1886regression, quinlan1986induction}, as well as models that inherently lack explainability, including deep neural networks.
-The distinction between these two types of models highlights the trade-off between model complexity and interpretability \citep{arrieta2020explainable}, with transparent models offering inherent explainability while non-transparent models allow for better performance, but require the use of additional techniques for explanations, named post-hoc methods.
-Commonly used post-hoc methods include visualization techniques, such as saliency maps \citep{selvaraju2017grad}, which highlight the influential features in an image that contribute to the model's decision-making.
-Sensitivity analysis \citep{cortez2011opening} represents another avenue, involving the analysis of model predictions by varying input data.
-Local explanation techniques are also used to explain the model from a local simplification of the model around a point of interest \citep{lime,plumb2018model}.
+The distinction between these two types of models highlights the trade-off between model complexity and interpretability \citep{arrieta2020explainable}, with transparent models offering inherent explainability while non-transparent models allow for better performance but require the use of additional techniques for explanations, named post-hoc methods.
+Commonly used post-hoc methods include visualization techniques, such as saliency maps, which highlight the influential features in an image that contribute to the model's decision-making. \updateremi{Within this category of methods, notable examples include approaches such as Grad-CAM \citep{selvaraju2017grad}, which generates activation maps by computing the gradients of the output labels.} Sensitivity analysis \citep{cortez2011opening} represents another avenue, involving the analysis of model predictions by varying input data. \updateremi{Sample-wise} explanation techniques are also used to explain the model from a local simplification of the model around a point of interest \citep{lime,plumb2018model}.
 Finally, feature relevance techniques aim at estimating the impact of each feature on the decision \citep{lundberg2017unified}.

 In an endeavor to integrate the strengths of both black and whitebox models, the concept of greybox XAI has been introduced by \citet{bennetot2022greybox}.
 These models divide the overall architecture into two distinct components.
 Initially, a blackbox model is employed to process high-entropy input signals, such as images, and transform them into a lower-entropy latent space that is semantically meaningful and understandable by humans.
 By leveraging the blackbox model's ability to simplify complex problems, a whitebox model is then used to deduce the final result based on the output of the blackbox model.
 This approach yields a partially explainable model that outperforms traditional whitebox models while retaining partial transparency, in a unified framework.